sporto/elm-tutorial/en/06-fetching-resources/04-players-cmds.md

 > type alias Player = { id: Int, name: String }
 ```

 In Elm you can create a record calling a type as a function.
-Foe example `Player 1 "Sam"` creates a player record.
-Note that the order of parameters is important as any other function.
+For example, `Player 1 "Sam"` creates a player record.
+Note that the order of parameters is significant like any other function.

 Try it: